Xilinx/XRT/src/runtime_src/doc/toc/xma_user_guide.rst

 See XMA copy_encoder & copy_filter examples for more info.

 For stateful/multi-channel kernels (eg decodre, encoder):

-    - Use dataflow kernels with context/channels for best performance.
+1. Use dataflow kernels with context/channels for best performance.
 Use HLS/RTL Wizard with appropriate settings to generate these kernels in 2019.2 release toolset.
-    - All work items within a channel are treated as FIFO.
+2. All work items within a channel are treated as FIFO.
 Kernel must maintain this order for a channel.
-    - See spec for kernels with dataflow with channels.
+3. See spec for kernels with dataflow with channels.
 Kernel regamp registers at offset 0x10 (channel_id input to kernel) and 0x14 (channel_id output from kernel) must be supported by kernels.
-    - Use :ref:`xrt_ini.rst` settings (dataflow; kernel_channels) to enable dataflow kernel with channels
+4. Use xrt_ini settings (dataflow; kernel_channels) to enable dataflow kernel with channels

 Using DRM (Digital Right Management) IPs:

-    - For register read/write use XRT APIs from libxrt_core
+1. For register read/write use XRT APIs from libxrt_core
-    - Use APIs xclRead & xclWrite.
+2. Use APIs xclRead & xclWrite.
 APIs are depricated and will be removed in 2020.2 release
-    - xclRegRead/Write APIs may NOT work for DRM IPs depending on application setup/use-case
+3. xclRegRead/Write APIs may NOT work for DRM IPs depending on application setup/use-case
-    - Register read/write is discouraged
+4. Register read/write is discouraged
-    - DRM solution/setup without register read/write is preferred
+5. DRM solution/setup without register read/write is preferred
-    - DRM solution/setup using standard XMA APis is preferred
+6. DRM solution/setup using standard XMA APis is preferred